 Cysts are round and are usually firm or semi-firm.
 If your cyst ruptures, the dead skin cells, hair, and fluids inside exit the area to leave your skin smooth again.
 Without surgical excision, the internal sac containing the cyst materials refills sooner or later.

 Lipomas look similar to cysts but are often larger.
 Lipomas are very easy to manipulate when you touch them.
 Lipomas contain fat cells, and they're not dangerous.
 However, lipomas can appear in inconvenient areas and may be embarrassing or uncomfortable.

-If you have a new skin growth or if an existing skin growth changes shape, color, or has different borders, see the team at Advanced Dermatology Associates promptly.
+If you have a new skin growth or if an existing skin growth changes shape, color, or has different borders, see the team at Advanced Dermatology promptly.
 You may need excision, like a mole removal, followed by testing.

-Reach out for skin growth help at Advanced Dermatology Associates now.
+Reach out for skin growth help at Advanced Dermatology now.
 The experienced medical team can remove most skin growths quickly, with no downtime needed.
-Use online booking or call Advanced Dermatology Associates to schedule now.
+Use online booking or call Advanced Dermatology to schedule now.